billra/billra.com/docs/colorcube/readme.md

 ## The Corner View: Flattened Isometric Projection

-The primary interface displays a flat, hexagonal shape composed of three interconnected rhombuses (diamonds).
-This layout uses a **flattened isometric view**, which is a 3D-to-2D geometric projection.
-Imagine looking at a physical 3D cube from a **corner view**, where the corner closest to the eye points directly forward, and the three visible faces slope away symmetrically.
+The primary interface displays a flat, hexagonal shape composed of three rhombuses (diamonds).
+This layout uses a
+**flattened isometric view**, which is a 3D-to-2D geometric projection.
+Imagine looking at a 3D cube from a **corner view**, where the corner closest to the eye points directly forward, and the three visible faces slope away symmetrically.
 By flattening this perspective into a 2D plane, the layout preserves the proportional relationships along the axes, allowing the three